Gungor

-Gungor is a musical collective formed by husband and wife duo Michael Gungor and Lisa Gungor.
+Gungor is a band formed by husband and wife duo Michael Gungor and Lisa Gungor.
 The group's music has been compared to the music of Sufjan Stevens, Bon Iver and Arcade Fire.

-The band has released seven studio albums, the last one appearing in March 2019.
+The band has released seven studio albums, the last one appearing in November 2022.
 These albums explored a broad musical soundscape and charted the couple's changing beliefs from traditional Christianity through a more panentheistic worldview, other religions, and apophatic theology.
 In early 2018, they announced a shift in direction that would see Gungor return to the progressive spiritual space, while the less mainstream material will move to "other projects" including Michael and Lisa’s solo projects.

 History

-Michael Gungor grew up in Marshfield, Wisconsin.
+Michael Gungor grew up in Marshfield southeast of Eau Claire, Wisconsin.
 He is the son of pastor and author Ed Gungor.
-He began writing and playing music at a young age and went on to study jazz guitar at both Western Michigan University and the University of North Texas while also touring and working as a multi-instrumentalist musician.
+Michael began writing and playing music at a young age and studied jazz guitar at both Western Michigan University in Kalamazoo and the University of North Texas in Denton while also touring and working as a performer playing multiple instruments.

-Lisa Gungor grew up in Deming, New Mexico.
+Lisa Gungor grew up in Deming west of Las Cruces, New Mexico.
 She came from a "sports-crazed" family and didn't fully commit to her musical abilities until her senior year in high school.

-Michael and Lisa met at Oral Roberts University during their first year.
+Michael and Lisa met at Oral Roberts University in Tulsa, Oklahoma during their first year.

+Early career

+Michael and Lisa were worship leaders at Resurrection Life Church in Grandville near Grand Rapids, Michigan.
+In 2002, Michael began producing albums with his church.
+The albums caught the attention of Integrity Music, who signed Michael for a solo album.
+In 2003, he released "Bigger Than My Imagination" under Integrity Media.
+Lisa also sang on the album.

+In 2005 Michael and Lisa released a live album titled Battle Cry: Worship from the Frontlines, through Integrity Media.

+The Michael Gungor Band

+In 2006, Michael Gungor parted ways with Integrity Music, seeking more creative control over his music.
+He then formed The Michael Gungor Band, consisting of himself on guitar and vocals, his wife Lisa on vocals, and Brad Waller.
+They released the album All I Need Is Here in 2007.
+In 2008, they signed with Brash Records.
+The label re-released All I Need Is Here in 2008 as Ancient Skies, omitting two songs and adding the upbeat rock opener "Say So", as well as a song sung by Lisa, "You Are The Light".